Bachelor of Engineering (Honours)(Architectural and Structural) Mid-Year Entry

 Where could it take you?

 As an accredited engineer, you’ll be in demand in both the architectural and building industries.
 You might plan underground infrastructure for renewable energy systems.
-Perhaps you’ll design blast-proof buildings in the defence sector.
+Perhaps you’ll design blast-proof buildings in the defence sector, or sustainable housing systems.
 Want to become an architect as well?
 Graduates have the exclusive opportunity to continue on to further study with our Masters of Architecture.

 Choose your applicant type to view the relevant admissions information for this program.